CPP-djr1-IntroI/Lab05T-SpeedConversion/README.md

 Add a project called **Hypotenuse** to your solution that solves the following problem.

-Click [here](https://en.wikipedia.org/wiki/Right_triangle) for information on right-trianble.
+Click [here](https://en.wikipedia.org/wiki/Right_triangle) for information on right triangle.

 A right triangle is a triangle where one of the three angles is 90 degrees.
 An interesting trait of a right triangle is the